ministryofjustice/cloud-platform/architecture-decision-record/037-serverless.md

 5. As there is appetite in the wider MOJ to explore the use of Functions-as-a-Service, Cloud Platform will periodically review Kubernetes integrations with both AWS Lambda (e.g via [AWS Controllers for Kubernetes](https://aws-controllers-k8s.github.io/community/docs/community/overview/)) and more generic Functions-as-a-Service offerings, such as [OpenFaaS](https://docs.openfaas.com/) and [Knative](https://knative.dev/docs/).
 6. By introducing Functions-as-a-Service (or AWS Lambda) to Cloud Platform, we need to be cognisant and understand how we can treat the underlying infrastructure for it as standard and replaceable; not unique and hand-built.

+Further, in March 2022, we conducted user research around the use of serverless and more explicitly, what needs teams across the MOJ are trying to solve with serverless.
+This research revealed two important points:

+- _some_ aspects of serverless are already provided by the team; and adopting a serverless approach won't (by itself) resolve outstanding needs for users, which are already being considered with non-serverless infrastructure
+- further research needs to be taken but in-line with more general approaches rather than focussing on serverless as a solution

 ## Consequences

 By rejecting introducing AWS Lambda/Functions-as-a-Service to the Cloud Platform, we (the Cloud Platform team):

 - are asking teams to continue using more "traditional" methods for building their services, such as containerised, stateless, and meeting the [12 Factor app methodology](https://12factor.net/)
 - will periodicially review Functions-as-a-Service on Kubernetes to see what's happening in the market
+- will carry out further research to meet needs using the best technology to meet user needs, rather than focussing on serverless as a solution